group of employees sitting and chatting with each other

 Make sure you have prepared for their induction into the company.
 It will have a positive impact on the employee and give them peace-of-mind that you’ve set them up for success in the company.

-Assign Them a Buddy
+Assign them a buddy

 Joining a new business, or any team, can be a daunting prospect.
 You don’t know anyone.
 You have to put new names to new faces.
 You’re not sure who does what and who reports to who.